The Physical Chemistry Department at Fulmer Research Institute 1950 to 1980

 Physical Chemistry staff list

-Nick Archer, Barry Bines, Jim Bingham, Roger Blachnic, Tony Bowry, Charles Campbell, Colin Hayman, Christine Chalk, John Christie, John Cullen, Geoff Curme, Dr Ehrlich, David Greene, Philipp Gross, Pam Green/Dear, Les Green, Domini Deegan, Ernest Dewing, Hans Joel, Peter Kent, Mike Lee, Ron Lewin, Leon Levi, Andy Linton, Stan Mroka, David Munro, John Perry, Dave Reynolds, Michael Stuart, Hillary Thornton, John Wardill and George Wilson.
+Over the years other members included Nick Archer, Barry Bines, Jim Bingham, Roger Blachnic, Tony Bowry, Charles Campbell, Colin Hayman, Christine Chalk, John Christie, John Cullen, Geoff Curme, Dr Ehrlich, David Greene, Philipp Gross, Pam Green/Dear, Les Green, Domini Deegan, Ernest Dewing, Hans Joel, Peter Kent, Mike Lee, Leon Levi, Andy Linton, Stan Mroka, David Munro, John Perry, Dave Reynolds, Hillary Thornton and John Wardill.

 Aluminium sub-halide distillation